 Foam rolling is an activity we turn to after our body has gone through a pounding on the pavement, but it’s also something you can utilize after a tough mental workout.
 Using smaller, more target movements with a soft roller you can address “stuck stress,” which causes aches due to connective-tissue dehydration, compression, neurological imbalance, and faulty body sense

 These five moves will quiet your stress reflex and bring your body back into equilibrium.
-The sequence improves balance, gut support and spinal stability, which are an essential part of preventing or reducing any type of body pain and maintaining optimal organ function.
-Drink water before and after.
+The sequence improves balance, gut support, and spinal stability, which are an essential part of preventing or reducing any type of body pain and maintaining optimal organ function.
+Drink plenty of water before and after.

-For most of the exercises, you’ll need a soft roller or rolled-up beach towels or a traditional, firm roller wrapped in a towel, blanket or yoga mat.
+- Soft foam roller or towel.
+You can also use a traditional, firm roller wrapped in a towel, blanket, or yoga mat.

+- Water.
 For this method to rehydrate cells and connective tissue, you need to drink water.
-Hitzmann recommends sipping it consistently throughout the day.
+Sip it consistently throughout the day.

 Move One: Rest Assess

 Notice your pelvis.
-Ideally you sense two butt cheeks evenly weighted from left to right.
-Are you sensing the tailbone on the floor instead of your butt cheeks or does one side seem more weighted than the other?
+You buttocks should feel evenly weighted from left to right.
+Are you sensing the tailbone on the floor instead of your butt?
+Does one side seem more weighted than the other?
 Take note of what you feel.